Astogems/Home-Assistant-S6E-Tuya-Smart-Panel-Relay-Controls/README.md

 This will create an Automation to wait for a HTTP Request and then send an ADB Command to trigger the relays.

-### 2. Test the trigger to check if it works by entering `http://IPAddressOfDevice:8080/relay1on`, `http://IPAddressOfDevice:8080/relay1off`, `http://IPAddressOfDevice:8080/relay2on`, `http://IPAddressOfDevice:8080/relay2off`
+### 2. Test the trigger to check if it works by entering `http://IPAddressOfDevice:8080/relay1on`, `http://IPAddressOfDevice:8080/relay1off`, `http://IPAddressOfDevice:8080/relay2on`, `http://IPAddressOfDevice:8080/relay2off` on your web browser.

 ### 3. Implement a Rest Command Integration into Configuration.yaml